Jonnu Smith: 2017 season

 On May 17, 2017, the Titans signed Smith to a four-year, $3.10 million contract that included a signing bonus of $706,288.

 Throughout training camp, Smith competed against veterans Jace Amaro and Phillip Supernaw to be the Titans' second tight end behind veteran Delanie Walker.

-Smith made his NFL debut starting in the Titans' season-opening 26–16 loss to the Oakland Raiders.
+Smith made his NFL debut starting in the season-opening 26–16 loss to the Oakland Raiders.
 In the next game, he recorded two receptions for 30 yards and scored his first NFL touchdown on a 32-yard screen pass from Marcus Mariota during the fourth quarter of a 37–16 road victory over the Jacksonville Jaguars.
-During Week 3 against the Seattle Seahawks, Smith caught a 24-yard touchdown during the third quarter of a 33–27 victory.
-During Week 5 against the Miami Dolphins, he caught a season-high five passes for 21 yards in the 16-10 road loss.
+The following week against the Seattle Seahawks, Smith caught a 24-yard touchdown in the third quarter of the 33–27 victory.
+During Week 5 against the Dolphins, he caught a season-high five passes for 21 yards in the 16–10 road loss.

-Smith finished his rookie year with 18 receptions for 157 yards and two touchdowns.
+Smith finished his rookie year with 18 receptions for 157 yards and two touchdowns in 16 games and 13 starts.
 The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-In the Wild Card Round, the Titans played the Kansas City Chiefs.
-Smith caught two passes for 15 yards.
-In the Divisional Round against the New England Patriots Smith recorded a four-yard reception before suffering a torn MCL in the 35–14 loss.
+During the Wild Card Round, the Titans played the Kansas City Chiefs.
+Smith finished the narrow 22–21 road victory with two receptions for 15 yards.
+In the Divisional Round against the New England Patriots, he had a four-yard reception before suffering a torn MCL during the 35–14 road loss.

 2018 season

-Smith was named the Titan’s top tight end on the depth chart after Walker suffered a dislocated ankle during the season-opening 27-20 road loss to the Miami Dolphins.
-Smith initially struggled filling Delanie Walker's shoes, but he caught his first touchdown of the season on a shovel pass from Mariota during Week 9 against the Dallas Cowboys in a 28-14 road victory.
-In the next game against the New England Patriots, Smith caught four passes for 45 yards and a touchdown in the 34–10 victory.
+Smith was named the Titans' top tight end on the depth chart after starter Delanie Walker suffered a dislocated ankle during the season-opening 27–20 road loss to the Dolphins.
+Smith initially struggled filling Walker's shoes, but he caught his first touchdown of the season on a shovel pass from Mariota during Week 9 against the Dallas Cowboys in a 28–14 road victory.
+In the next game against the Patriots, Smith caught four passes for 45 yards and a touchdown in the 34–10 victory.
 Two weeks later, he caught a 61-yard touchdown pass as the Titans lost to the Houston Texans on the road by a score of 34–17.
-However, during a 30–9 victory against the Jacksonville Jaguars in Week 14, he suffered a season-ending MCL injury.
+However, during a 30–9 victory against the Jaguars in Week 14, Smith suffered a season-ending MCL injury.

-Smith finished the 2018 season with 20 receptions for 258 yards and three touchdowns in 13 games.
+Smith finished his second professional season with 20 receptions for 258 yards and three touchdowns in 13 games and 12 starts.
 Without Smith, the Titans finished with a 9–7 record and narrowly missed out on the playoffs.